dmwm/CMSKubernetes/kubernetes/rucio/README.md

     ./CMSKubernetes/kubernetes/rucio/rucio_reaper_secret.sh  # Currently needs to be done after helm install below kubectl get secrets

+N.b.
+In the past we also used /etc/pki/tls/certs/CERN-bundle.pem as a volume mount for logstash.
+That no longer seems to be needed.

 ## Install CMS server into the kubernetes project.
 Later we can add another set of values files for testbed, integration, production

     export KUBECONFIG=[as above]